codeinred/mercymorn/README.md

    ~/blog $ hugo server -D
    ```

-## Customize MemE
+## Customize Mercymorn

-MemE uses SCSS via [Hugo Pipes](https://gohugo.io/hugo-pipes/introduction/) to generate CSS instead of static CSS file and provides a [`_custom.scss`](https://github.com/reuixiy/hugo-theme-meme/blob/master/assets/scss/custom/_custom.scss) for customization.
+Mercymorn uses SCSS via [Hugo Pipes](https://gohugo.io/hugo-pipes/introduction/) to generate CSS instead of static CSS file and provides a [`_custom.scss`](https://github.com/codeinred/mercymorn/blob/master/assets/scss/custom/_custom.scss) for customization.

 Just create a `~/blog/assets/scss/custom/_custom.scss` and add your own styles into this file.
-Your `_custom.scss` will override `~/blog/themes/meme/assets/scss/custom/_custom.scss` and your custom CSS will be applied correctly.
+Your `_custom.scss` will override `~/blog/themes/mercymorn/assets/scss/custom/_custom.scss` and your custom CSS will be applied correctly.

 Actually, you can override any template of theme in Hugo, see this _unofficial mirror_ page: https://gohugobrasil.netlify.com/themes/customizing/

-## Update MemE
+## Update Mercymorn

 ```sh
 ~/blog $ git submodule update --rebase --remote